Ja-Crispy/journey-genie/README.md

 - Map functionality requires a valid Google Maps API key with Places API enabled
 - PDF generation requires proper configuration of jsPDF and jspdf-autotable

+## Security

+This project addresses known security vulnerabilities:
+- esbuild is maintained at version 0.25.0 or higher to prevent unauthorized access to the development server
+- Regular dependency updates are performed to mitigate security risks

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.